RENEW

 Overview

-The toolkit is being co-developed as a high-level, inter-disciplinary decision-support tool that prioritises health, wellbeing, nature and sustainability (HWNS) outcomes, putting these at the centre of strategic planning conversations.
-The toolkit provides resources to bring together different sectors; support integrated planning; identify opportunities, synergies and trade-offs; and bridge the gap between technical information and practical solutions which will help people and their natural environment to thrive.
+The toolkit is being co-developed as a high-level, inter-disciplinary decision-support tool that prioritises health, wellbeing, nature and sustainability outcomes, putting these at the centre of strategic planning conversations.
+The EXPLORE framework provides resources to bring together diverse disciplines, professions and sectors to support integrated planning; identify opportunities, synergies and trade-offs; and bridge the gap between technical information and practical solutions which will help people and their natural environment to thrive.

 This is not a calculation tool.
 It provides an overview of key outcomes in an area and can be used alongside other more detailed and specialist tools and other resources where necessary.

-• Give insights as to what matters for these outcomes through our HWNS dashboards
+• Give insights as to what matters for these outcomes through data dashboards

 • Use factor mapping to work out what actions will support better health, wellbeing, nature and sustainability outcomes